This is a personal flat-rate allowance. You might be able to claim this if you've paid enough in National Insurance contributions.

 Savings over £6,000 (or £10,000 if you live in a care home) will be taken into account and assumed to provide you with a certain amount of income.
 If your capital (and your partner’s) is above £16,000, you will not be entitled to income-based Jobseeker’s Allowance.

 If your income is less than the basic amount the law says you need to live on, you will receive the difference as income-based Jobseeker’s Allowance.
-The calculation is similar to that used for working out Income Support.

 You may qualify if you: